FunnelKit

 activate discount for next purchase automation

 And that’s it!
-Your WooCommerce automated email campaign is ready!
+Your WooCommerce automated email campaign is now live and self-running.

 Whether you want to recover abandoned carts, send custom transactional emails, or nurture customer relationships, the right email automation plugin can skyrocket engagement and revenue on autopilot.